umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/blocks.md

 This article is a work in progress and may undergo further revisions, updates, or amendments.
 The information contained herein is subject to change without notice.
 {% endhint %}

 It is possible to insert Blocks into the markup of the Rich Text Editor (RTE).
+Block can be created directly inside the Rich Text editor when

-Once you've defined the Block Type as part of the RTE Data Type and enabled the Blocks Toolbar Option.
-Then Blocks can be created directly inside the Rich Text Editor.
+* You have defined the Block Type as part of the RTE Data Type, and
+* Enabled the Blocks Toolbar Option.

 ## Configure Blocks